kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 I could leave all of that as an exercise to you, but this is not the intention of Stack Overflow as I understand it.
 Hence I elaborate on the subject to give you as complete an insight as is possible for me.

 Sorry, it gets a bit lengthy for that reason.
-While I was developing my ideas, I digressed a bit into database specifics new to me.
-If you are not interested, please simply skip those sections.
+While I was developing my ideas, I digressed a bit into database specifics and other stuff new to me.
+If you are not interested, simply skip those sections.
+I have denoted those sections as digression explicitly.

 In case you fear I get talkative or be prating, please stop reading.